Emília Coranty Llurià: Biography

 The following year, she moved to Paris, and then went to exhibitions all over the world.
 In 1893, she was awarded the silver medal, of the women's pavilion at the World's Columbian Exposition in Chicago, where she exhibited alongside Mary Cassatt and Rosa Bonheur.
 In 1895, she exhibited at the Exposition de Bordeaux (1895).

 She served as a teacher at the Escola de la Llotja and campaigned all her life for women to have quality artistic training.

 Death and legacy

-Emília Coranty Llurià died in Barcelona, February 18, 1944, and is buried in the cemetery of Sarrià-Sant Gervasi, alongside her husband.
+Emília Coranty Llurià died the day before her 82nd birthday in Barcelona, February 18, 1944, and is buried in the cemetery of Sarrià-Sant Gervasi, alongside her husband.

 Her work is held at the Museu Nacional d'Art de Catalunya and at the Museo del Prado.

 The Foundation Guasch Coranty, created in Barcelona under Coranty's leadership, continues to be active in the arts.